prasadpr09/Reinforcement-learning--PickPlace/README.md

 An LLM interprets a natural-language goal and determines where objects should be placed on a table, while a pre-trained Robomimic policy performs the physical pick-and-place.

+## Here is a Youtube video link to see it working.
 ---

 ## Background